 Coronavirus Resources and Information

-Yesterday Governor Lamont issued Executive Order No. 9F amending previous Executive Orders concerning limitations on religious gatherings as the State moves into phase three (3) of its reopening plan.
-Accordingly, the limitations for all religious, spiritual, and worship gatherings currently in effect are as follows:
+Yesterday afternoon Governor Ned Lamont issued Executive Order No. 9K amending previous Executive Orders concerning limitations on religious gatherings as the State moves back to phase 2.1 of its reopening plan.
+Accordingly, the limitations for all religious, spiritual and worship gatherings currently in effect are as follows:

 Distribution of Holy Communion During Mass